pythoninchemistry/ch40208/_sources/notebooks_introduction/using_noteable.md

 ## Renaming notebooks

 We will look at using Jupyter Notebooks in more detail later.
-For now, notice at the top you have the text &ldquo;Untitled&rdquo;.
+For now, notice at the top you have the text "Untitled".
 This is a placeholder filename that has been assigned to this new Notebook you have just created.
 To rename your notebook, right click on `Untitled.ipynb` in the **File Browser** and click rename.

 **Do not delete the `.ipynb` extension when renaming your notebook - Noteable will break if you do!**